Pooja Shah completed her M.S. degree and began her career at Apple.

 the picture taken at the Award Luncheon.

-Xiaoyang Ye, finished his M.S. degree with the thesis option and joined CGG, US Imaging, located in Houston.
+Xiaoyang Ye, finished his M.S. degree in 2014 with the thesis option and joined CGG, US Imaging, located in Houston.

-Masiyang Luo, M.S. student, graduated with an M.S. thesis and began his career at the Cummins Engine company.
+Masiyang Luo, M.S. student, graduated with an M.S. thesis and began his career at the Cummins Engine company in 2014.

 Kyung-Min Hong, a PhD student in the group, has been selected as a recipient of the 2014 Estus H. and Vashti L. Magoon Award for Excellence in Teaching.
 This is the second time he received such an award.
 Congratulations!